 St. James of the Marches

-This poor 15th century Franciscan crusading monk was born in Italy in 1391.
-Marches has nothing to do with marching crusading soldiers; rather it is the name of the mountainous and hilly region in Italy facing the Adriatic Sea.
+This poor 15th century Franciscan crusading friar was born in Italy in 1391.
+The Marches in his name has nothing to do with marching crusading soldiers; rather it is the name of the mountainous and hilly region in Italy facing the Adriatic Sea.
 It was here that James preached for some 50 years soon after he was ordained in 1420 and is credited with several miracles.

 He preached at more than one crusade against the Turks and following the death of St. John Capistran, James worked in Hungary as John's successor.
 He organised montes pietatis, a sort of charitable credit union for the poor, and preached all over Italy.